 Can you guarantee I’ll interact with Humpback Whales on my tour?

 We work closely with an experienced spotter plane pilot, who lets us know where the Humpbacks appear, so we can get you there quickly and efficiently.
-Because Humpback Whales are wild animals and we are above all sensitive to their needs, we cannot guarantee that you will interact with one on your tour.
+Because humpback whales are wild animals and we are above all sensitive to their needs, we cannot guarantee that you will interact with one on your tour.
 We compare the tours to an African Safari, where we search for animals in the wild.
 Once our trained crew deem it same, a group of five people (maximum) will be guided into the water at 50 to 150 metres from the whales.
 No swimmers are allowed near mothers and calves.
 Interactions will always be guided by the whales, who may approach swimmers if curious.
-You may be lucky enough encounter more than one Humpback during the tour, however, you should set your own pace and may choose not to swim each time.
-If you are not comfortable doing the swim you can participate as an ‘observer’ and view these beautiful creatures from the deck, or take part in our Humpback Whale Watching Tour.
+You may be lucky enough encounter more than one humpback during the tour, however, you should set your own pace and may choose not to swim each time.
+If you are not comfortable doing the swim you can participate as an ‘observer’ and view these beautiful creatures from the deck, or take part in our Ningaloo Marine Life Viewing and Snorkelling Tour.
 The duration of each swim will be determined by the whales’ willingness to be seen and interact with you, for a maximum of 60 minutes.

 Where can I join this tour?